waldrain/waldrain.github.io/moniwonig.md

 - repaint the stairwell and bathroom walls
 - list and collect all the required installation material, order missing parts
 - prepare connection to existing hot water installation
-- prepare anschluss L R1 Kaltwasser/Entleerung cold water supply connection with tap
+- prepare anschluss U R1 Kaltwasser/Entleerung cold water supply connection with tap
 - test waterproofing of all connections before placing pump in position
 - insulate all the unused taps and connections
 - place pump in position